imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 categories: Registration|Registration, plugins
 ---

-{% include warning-box content='Please Note: This version of the software is outdated.
+{% include notice icon="warning" content='Please Note: This version of the software is outdated.
 We highly recommend using the new [automated workflow](/plugins/automated-workflow-for-parallel-multiview-reconstruction).
 It is much more user friendly, efficient and versatile using full automation of the processing.' %}

 {% include info-box name='Selective Plane Illumination Microscopy Registration on a cluster' software='Fiji' author='Stephan Saalfeld, Christopher Schmied, Pavel Tomancak' maintainer='Pavel Tomancak' filename='n.a.' released='May 2013' latest-version='May 2013' category='[Registration](/plugin-index#registration)' website=' [Pavel Tomancak"s homepage](http://www.mpi-cbg.de/research/research-groups/pavel-tomancak.html)' %}= Introduction =